autopear/CS166/README.md

 5. Click `OK` to save the site's advanced settings.

 6. Click `Save` to create a shortcut for the site.
 You may set a `Site name` as **lab-machine**, or **wch129-01** (assuming you are assigned to machine 01 in lab 129), or any name you prefer.
 Check `Save password (not recommended)` if you prefer to save your password.
-Be sure to only check this option in a safe environment.
+Be sure to check this option **only** in a safe environment.
 The press `OK` to save the site's configuration.

 More details about SSH Tunnel in WinSCP: [Tunnel Page (Advanced Site Settings dialog)](https://winscp.net/eng/docs/ui_login_tunnel)

 #### 5. Use WinSCP
 You can connect to a site by selecting its shortcut in WinSCP's login dialog, by clicking the `Login` button (with a green icon on the left and down arrow on the right).

 Through WinSCP, you can transfer files from your local computer to the remote server.
 You can use the left and right file panel for file transfers.
 Or you can drag-and-drop files from the server to local, or from local to the server.

-To open a **interactive** command line, you can use one of the following options:
+To open an **interactive** command line, you can use one of the following options:
 - Go to `Commands`, select `Open in PuTTY`
 - In the tool bar, click the icon with a flash between 2 monitors
 - Use shortcut `Ctrl + P`